The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 It was an all-female pop rock band and I was the lead.

-And one day I was getting ready for a performance and my violinist totally called out and you know was definitely not a good situation.
-So I had to go and interview backups.
+And one day I was getting ready for a performance and my violinist totally called out and

-So, as I was interviewing my violinist, he was actually holding a meeting with a private board.
-Private equity company, and we were scaling and franchising.
+So, as I was interviewing my violinist, he was actually holding a meeting with a private

-I had franchised my company from one location to a hundred locations, so I was the meetings were getting bigger and bigger and more serious.
+So, I was the meetings were getting bigger and bigger and more serious.

 And so, coincidentally, I'm having a meeting about royalties, and I'm talking to this group.

-She overheard the conversation, thought we were in the entertainment industry, because that's where royalties come in.
+She overheard the conversation, thought we were in the entertainment industry because that's where royalties come in.
 And when my meeting was over, she goes,

 she's a good networker.
 And so she goes, excuse me, are you guys in the music industry?
 And I leaped over and I said, yes, we are.